nanochess/CVBasic/README.md

 MSX controller support only handles the two joysticks and keyboard arrows (plus Space and M for buttons).
 The keys 0-9, Backspace and Return emulate the Colecovision keypad (CONT1.KEY only).

-The Sega SG1000 doesn't have any keypad, so CONT1.KEY and CONT2.KEY aren't operative, but the support includes compatibility with Sega SC3000 computer, and the keyboard can be used as first controller (code contributed by SiRioKD) and for CONT1.KEY using the keys 0-9, Delete and CR.
+The Sega SG1000 and Sega Master System doesn't have any keypad, so CONT1.KEY and CONT2.KEY aren't operative, but the support includes compatibility with Sega SC3000 computer, and the keyboard can be used as first controller (code contributed by SiRioKD) and for CONT1.KEY using the keys 0-9, Delete and CR.

 The Spectravideo SVI-328 only has one button in the joystick.
 The keyboard can be used for the second button (letter M) and to have keypad (CONT1.KEY only) using the keys 0-9, Backspace and Return.